Deuteronomy 3

 Deuteronomy 3:1-7The Defeat of Og

 1Then we turned, and went up the way to Bashan: and Og the king of Bashan came out against us, he and all his people, to battle at Edrei.
-2And the Lord said unto me, Fear him not: for I have delivered him, and all his people, and his land, into thy hand; and thou shalt do unto him as thou didst unto Sihon king of the Amorites, which dwelt at Heshbon.
+2And the LORD said unto me, Fear him not: for I will deliver him, and all his people, and his land, into thy hand; and thou shalt do unto him as thou didst unto Sihon king of the Amorites, which dwelt at Heshbon.

 Og is defeated completely.
 "None was left to him remaining."
 Bashan, the rich plains north of Gilead, was known for its cattle and its fertility.
 But it was also known as the place of the giants - and now the last of the giants has fallen.

 These were not towns that could be easily taken.
 They were fortified - high walls, gates, bars.
 Unwalled towns were many as well.
 All of them were taken.
-The victory is not because Israel was mightier, but because the Lord had delivered them.
+The victory came because the Lord had delivered them.

 6And we utterly destroyed them, as we did unto Sihon king of Heshbon, utterly destroying the men, women, and children, of every city.
-7But all the cattle, and the spoil of the cities, we took for our prey.
+7But all the cattle, and the spoil of the cities, we took for a prey to ourselves.

 Deuteronomy 3:8-11The Last of the Giants